The radnor valley

 Courses & WOrkshops

 Make a Welsh stick chair from tree to finish with green woodworker Ben Willis amongst Presteigne woodland.
+Create everlasting pieces of dried flower art with Layla Robinson.
 Try your hand at pottery at Cabalva Ceramics in a walled kitchen garden studio near Hay-on-Wye.
 Learn how to ‘be a miller for the day’ and make artisanal flour at the 200-year old Talgarth Mill.
 Visit Creative Breaks or Craft Courses for more run by skilled local craftspeople.

 Radnor and Kington Taxies: 01547 560 205 | 07831 898 361